 Since the DCEU kicked off with Man of Steel in 2013 – at a time when Christopher Nolan’s superlative Dark Knight trilogy was still fresh in the public consciousness – its movies have been something of a mixed bag.
-Having started out as a darker, less fun version of the Marvel Cinematic Universe – rushing Batman, Superman, Wonder Woman and more into a shared continuity – it’s since evolved into something different again.
+Having started out as a darker, less fun version of the Marvel Cinematic Universe – rushing Batman, Superman, Wonder Woman and more into a shared continuity – it has since evolved into something different again.
 Rather than obsessing about emulating the MCU’s trademark interconnectivity, Wonder Woman, Aquaman, Shazam! and Birds of Prey have concentrated on telling their own standalone stories.

 As a result, pinning down the exact chronology of the DC Extended Universe is a little more complicated than it is for the MCU.
-But as this guide to watching the DCEU movies – and an upcoming TV show – in order explains, there are plenty of clues that reveal how all the stories fit together…
+But as this guide to watching the DCEU movies – and a TV show – in order explains, there are plenty of clues that reveal how all the stories fit together…

 How to watch the DCEU movies in order: release date order